A local chef tells us the best things to eat on the street in the Jordanian capital.

 Hashem is a takeout spot that adopts the street and alley as part of its space when the weather is nice.
 Bonus: You can get fuul and hummus sandwiches to go.

-Made from chickpeas, herbs, and spices, falafel is an incredibly popular food in Amman.
+Made from chickpeas, herbs, and spices, falafel is an incredibly popular street food in Amman.
 It’s nutritious, inexpensive, and easy to find.
 The deep-fried delight and staple Middle Eastern dish—typically served in bread, in this case a long submarine kind of bun, with tahini sauce, salad, and chili sauce—is frequently associated with breakfast, but it can be served at any time of day, and makes a particularly delicious late-night snack for those out on the town.
 It’s hard to beat the combination of soft fresh bread, spicy sauce, and crunchy falafel fritters.

 Where to find it: Al Quds Falafel on Rainbow Street (map) is the place to go for this classic street food.
 This is a very famous street in Amman, right off the first circle, and easy to find.
 The king of Jordan is known to frequent this tiny place with his kids on weekends for a breakfast to go, as the only place to sit is a nearby bench on the sidewalk.